samuelkerstell/project5-react/README.md

 ## Credits

 ### Code
-- Most of the code was used from what I learned from the Moments walkthrough
+- Most of the code was used from what I learned in the Moments walkthrough

 ### Media